NoteDance/Note-documentation/README.md

 This module implements a gated recurrent unit (GRU) layer, which can process the input data in a sequential manner and learn long-term dependencies.
 The usage of this module is as follows:

 - First, create an instance of the GRU class, and specify the output size, the input size, the weight initializer, the bias initializer, the data type, the return sequence flag, the use bias flag, and the activation functions.
 The weight shape should be a list of two integers: [input_size, hidden_size].
 The return sequence flag indicates whether to return the output at each time step or only at the last time step.
 The use bias flag indicates whether to add a bias term to the linear transformations or not.
 The activation functions should be callable objects that take a tensor as input and return a tensor as output.
-- Second, call the output method of the instance, and pass the input data as the data argument.
+- Second, pass the input data as the data argument.
 The input data should be a tensor of shape [batch_size, seq_length, input_size], where batch_size is the number of samples in a batch, seq_length is the number of time steps in a sequence, and input_size is the dimension of the input features at each time step.
-- The output method will return a tensor of shape [batch_size, seq_length, hidden_size] if the return sequence flag is True, or [batch_size, hidden_size] if the return sequence flag is False.
+- Last, return a tensor of shape [batch_size, seq_length,
+  hidden_size] if the return sequence flag is True, or [batch_size, hidden_size] if the return sequence flag is False.
 This is the GRU output after applying the update gate and reset gate to the input data and the previous hidden state.